Skip navigation

 Point in Time Count

-The Point-in-Time (PIT) Count is a nationwide annual count of all people experiencing homelessness on a single night in January.
-The PIT Count includes people who are staying in shelter, transitional housing, or unsheltered settings.
+The Point-in-Time (PIT) count is a nationwide annual count of all people experiencing homelessness on a single night in January.
+The count includes people who are staying in shelter, transitional housing, or unsheltered settings.
 Hennepin County oversees the planning and operations of the count.
-Data from the PIT Count gives us a one-day snapshot of homelessness from one year to the next.
-We anticipate the 2026 PIT will occur on Wednesday, January 28.
+Data from the count gives us a one-day snapshot of homelessness from one year to the next.
+The 2026 count will collect data about who was experiencing homelessness in Hennepin County the night of Wednesday, January 28.
 The U.S. Department of Housing and Urban Development (HUD) requires the count to take place during the last 10 days of January.

 Office to End Homelessness